idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 - 20201128 Contributor update, many content edits.
 Added license for OmegaT and Heartsome; mentioned Memsource mobile; Virtaal in maintenance mode; add QtLinguist, Kompare, Diffoscope, baloo, Dolphin, KRename; Matecat Chrome-only, VM gone; descriptions for Smartcat, Transifex, Weblate, Pontoon, translate-toolkit, WPS, Softmaker, OnlyOffice, SubtitleComposer, GNOME/Plasma utilities, Microsoft fonts; XDG fonts; hunspell for LibreOffice.
 - 20211123 Updated all content and fixed broken links.
 Swordfish VI and all maxprograms.com applications are now open source and free to use (with optional paid subscription for binaries and support).
 WFP 3 is legacy now.
 MateCat sports an aligner.
 MateCat filtrers removed (no longer offered as Open Source).
 Mention of markdown editors.
 Google Docs now offers Microsoft Office editing.
 Removed Antivirus section for now.
 - 20211222 Subtitling: extensively updated section (with added mention of Subtitle Next, and online tools such as OOONA and Matesub, which is free during beta, as well as a section discussing CAT tools for subtitling and two applications for embedding subtitles into videos); Transcription: Added F4Transcript, OOONA Transcribe, oTranscribe and Transcribe by Wreally; Swordfish: Link with additional instructions for compilation from the source code; STT/TTS: expanded mention of using a smartphone for dictating on Linux, added Dictanote app, and Voice in Voice Typing and Read Aloud Chrome extensions; Windows VMs: added mention of WinApps.
+- 20220107 Two CAT tool additions: Cattitude online CAT tool and BasicCAT cross-platform tool.
+CafeTran Espresso now supports track changes, making it increasingly fit for a complete Trados replacement.
+Mention of Scribus for Adobe InDesign IDML preview.
+Scribus and TMLookup got a separate entry under Various localization-related utilities.
+Added ImageTrans for image and comics translation, as well as BasicCAT Aligner (which integrates LF Aligner/Bluealigner), by the same developer.
+Two more online project management/invoicing tools (rulingo, Breeze).
+Added a PDF to XLIFF to PDF subsection to PDF TO TEXT (Inceni Infix and TransPDF), as well as some additional notes on OCR online solutions and CAT tools featuring OCR capabilities.
+Ibus-typing-booster entry updated.
+It also supports speech recognition for voice typing across the desktop.

 # Feedback